kubernetes/enhancements/keps/sig-storage/4049-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 - When only static provisioning is available, or a mixture of static provisioning and dynamic provisioning is available:
   - Does it pass traditional tests?
-- When only dynamic provisioning is available:
+- When only dynamic provisioning is available (single CSI driver case):
   - Is the Pod placed on the node with the largest available space by default?
   - When `VolumeBindingArgs` is set to "Prefer a node with the maximum allocatable", is the Pod placed on the node with the largest available space?
   - When `VolumeBindingArgs` is set to "Prefer a node with the least allocatable", is the Pod placed on the node that meets the requested size but has the smallest available space?